eduardkrgr/katacoda-scenarios/devon-ide/step5.md

 `devon`{{execute T2}}

-We are switching to the devon IDE installation folder and let the setup set the enviroment variables.
-`cd projects/my-project`{{execute T2}}
+We are switching to the devon IDE installation folder and `cd projects/my-project`{{execute T2}}

-`devon`{{execute T2}}

-We can confirm the effects of the command by using mavens version display what also shows the PATH of JAVA and Maven.
+let the Devon set the enviroment variables and conform the effect of the of the command by using mavens version display what also shows the PATH of JAVA and Maven.
-`mvn -v`{{execute T2}}
+`devon mvn -v`{{execute T2}}

 Now we need a additional tool node.js and want to update our IDE.
 Check if tool already is installed `node -v`{{execute T2}}